 “I was blown away by what I consider to be the hottest food scene in the world,” Sherman told JTA in a recent interview.
 “I thought, this is the perfect subject for a film.”

 It was.
-After a successful run on the festival circuit, Sherman’s documentary “In Search of Israeli Cuisine” — which attempts to define and explore what Israeli food actually is — opens March 24 in New York at Lincoln Plaza and the Angelika Film Center.
+After a successful run on the festival circuit, Sherman’s documentary “In Search of Israeli Cuisine” — which attempts to define and explore what Israeli food actually is — opens March 24 here at Lincoln Plaza and the Angelika Film Center.
 It will open March 31 in Los Angeles, San Francisco and Philadelphia, with other cities to follow.

 In general, “we don’t know anything about what goes on in Israel except for conflict,” Sherman said.
 “This is a portrait of the Israeli people through food.”